db0/Fragment-Forge/SP_RULES.md

 ## Rules

+### Game Goal

+The game goal is to amass a specified amount of Cred, based on the difficulty.
+The amount you need is written to the left of the Competition details

+The game will end immediately after you achieve your goal, or after you end your last competition.
+Then it will inform you if you've won or lost.

 ### Hand

 When you start the game, you'll draw 5 cards to start with.
 You can play any card by paying it's time and kudos costs.
 If a card is playable, it will be highlighted white.